Web Hosting with WHMCS: Common Mistakes • Best Practices

 You're probably best to stay away from email piping.
-This is particularly true if you're starting an hosting business from scratch.
-The misconfiguration of email piping could cause never-ending loops and lost emails.
+This is particularly true if you're starting a hosting business from scratch.
+The misconfiguration of email piping could result into never-ending loops and lost emails.

 Let's see it from a different perspective.
 You started your website with WHMCS.
-What you need the most are visitors to increase rankings on search engines.
+What you need the most are visitors that help you increase rankings on search engines.
 Having customers submitting tickets from clientarea surely help.

 There's nothing wrong in being a little opportunistic.
 We put lot of efforts to drive traffic to our site with marketing campaigns.
-Having customers on your site to open, read and reply to tickets basically is free traffic.
-Use Email Piping at a later stage.
+Customers that visit the site to open, read and reply to support tickets are free traffic.
+We suggest using email piping at a later stage.

 GDPR establish that email marketing is not allowed without consent.
 Starting from version 7.5, WHMCS introduced opt-in/opt-out functionality for marketing emails.
 The problem is that many forget that the rights of customers must be respected.

-Every time you use Mass Mail Tool ask yourself if you're sending a marketing email.
-If so, tick the relative checkbox and to include the unsubscribe URL the body of your message.
+Every time you use Mass Mail Tool, ask yourself if you're sending a marketing email.
+If so, tick the relative checkbox and include the unsubscribe URL somewhere in the body of your message.

 WHMCS holds your business together connecting domains, services, payments and customers with automation.
 The best approach is to embrace this structure as a whole tuning it to match your needs.

 The problem is that many want to use third-party solutions to issue invoices.
-Generally the reasons behind these decisions are a bit silly.
+Generally the reason behind this decision is a bit silly.
 Some says they already have a billing software and want to use it for the sake of it.

-Stop complicating things and enjoy the fully integrated experience of WHMCS.
-Billing Extension extends functionalities offering solutions like:
+Stop complicating things and enjoy the fully integrated experience of WHMCS and Billing Extension that introduces hundreds of features including:

 - Monthly invoicing